Causal Bandit Over Unknown Graphs: Upper Confidence Bounds With Backdoor Adjustment

-To mimic the mechanism under Gaussian settings, we first applied the PC algorithm \cite{spirtes1991algorithm} to identify neighbors of the reward variable $Y$ using observational data, and then applied UCB algorithm on these identified neighbors.
-The significance level of the PC algorithm for conditional independence test was set to $\alpha=0.1$.
+To mimic the mechanism under Gaussian settings, we first apply the PC algorithm~\citep{spirtes1991algorithm} to identify neighbors of the reward variable $Y$ using observational data, where a neighbor of $X_i$ could be a parent ($X_i\to Y$) or be connected via an undirected edge ($X_i-Y$), as the PC algorithm in general learns a partially directed acyclic graph.
+Then, we apply the UCB algorithm with these identified neighbors as the arms.
+The significance level of the PC algorithm for conditional independence test was set to $\alpha=0.1$, which is slightly higher than the common cutoff of $0.05$, so that true neighbors are less likely to be missed.
 Each node was intervened on at least 5 times at the beginning to allow the UCB algorithm to accumulate enough data.
 Note that, unlike discrete settings, the optimal intervention with the largest causal effect may not be a parent node of the reward under Gaussian settings.
-So this procedure may have a bad performance under the scenario that the optimal intervention is not on $PA_Y$.
+Consequently, the performance of this procedure depends on whether the optimal arm is in $\mathrm{pa}(Y)$.